kcnotes/mswiki-skills/README.md

 ## Recommendations
-Delete the generated `tempbig`, `tempxml` and `finalxml` folders.
+Delete the generated `out`, `tempbig`, `tempxml` and `finalxml` folders.
 They're not necessary once you have your `all.json`.
 Delete them (or change them in the code) if you are running Skill001 and Skill002 - unless you want to generate an all.json with all skills data.

 ## Viewing wiki skills
 Open `index.html` in a browser and load the outputted `all.json`.